-\begin{thm} If a compact, complex surface admits a locally conformally flat Riemannian metric, then it cannot contain a rational curve of odd self-intersection. \end{thm} \beg{proof} Let $f:S^2\to M$ be a smoothly embedded complex sphere in $M$.
+\begin{thm} If a compact complex surface admits a locally conformally flat Riemannian metric, then it cannot contain a rational curve of odd self-intersection. \end{thm} \beg{proof} Let $f:S^2\to M$ be a smoothly embedded complex sphere in a compact complex surface $M$.
 Since the fundamental group of the sphere is trivial we have $f_*\pi_1(S^2)\subset p_*\pi_1(\wt{M})$.
-So by the general lifting lemma (\cite{munkres} p.478), we can lift the embedding to a continuous map $\tilde{f}:S^2\to\wt{M}$ at any chosen base point in a unique way.
+So by the general lifting lemma (\cite{munkres} p.478), we can lift the embedding to a continuous map $\tilde{f}:S^2\to\wt{M}$ into the universal cover, at any chosen base point in a unique way.
 Since $p$ is a local diffeomorphism and $f$ is an embedding, the map $\tilde{f}$ is also an embedding locally, hence an immersion.
 We can conclude that the self-intersection numbers in $M$ and the universal cover

 are the same since there is a local diffeomorphism and the intersection numbers can be computed through the local deformations of the submanifolds.
-To be precise, self-intersection number is obtained by wiggling a copy of the sphere in a neighborhood to make it transverse to itself and counting the signed number of points according to the orientation.
+To be precise, self-intersection number is obtained by perturbing a copy of the sphere in a neighborhood to make it transverse to itself and counting the signed number of points according to the orientation.
 Since the covering map is a local diffeomorphism, it becomes a bijection when restricted to a lifting of the sphere.
 Since at the same time it is a local diffeomorphism in a neighborhood of a point, by compactness, passing to a finite cover one can introduce a metric and find a uniform $\epsilon$ neighborhood on which the covering map is a diffeomorphism.
-If the wiggled sphere goes beyond this neighborhood, then we just push it inside without changing the intersection points.
+If the perturbed sphere goes beyond this neighborhood, then we just push it inside without changing the intersection points.

-As the second step, realize that the lifted sphere is also a holomorphic one.
+As the second step, we note that the lifted sphere is also a holomorphic one.
 So that the adjunction formula \cite{donaldsonandkronheimer}

-for smooth connected curves of complex surfaces is applicable.
+for a smooth connected curve $C$ of a complex surface $S$ is applicable.
 Since the developing map is obtained through local flattening conformal diffeomorphisms, it is an immersion.
 The formula (\ref{adjunction}) has no analogue in the image because the Chern class is not defined.
-On the other hand the Stiefel-Whitney class is defined. $w_2(S^4)=0$ so by naturality of characteristic classes
+On the other hand the Stiefel-Whitney class \emph{is} defined.
+Since $w_2(S^4)=0$, by naturality of characteristic classes we have